chadkluck/serverless-deploy-pipeline-atlantis/README-3-CloudFormation-Deploy-Stack.md

 ### Option 1: Upload from Local Machine

-1. Download the new template.yml file and edit as needed (if adding customizations).
-2. Go to your `-deploy` stack and choose Update
+1. Go to your `-deploy` stack in the CloudFormation AWS Web Console and choose Update
-3. Choose "Replace current template"
+2. Choose "Replace current template"
-4. Choose "Upload a template file"
+3. Choose "Upload a template file"
-5. Upload your file
+4. Upload your file
-6. Update any Parameters and Tags on the next page
+5. Update any Parameters and Tags on the next page
-7. Choose the deployment role (Typically something like `projectstack-service-role`) If unsure look at the Stack Info/Overview/IAM Role assigned to similar Deploy stacks.
+6. Choose the deployment role (Typically something like `projectstack-service-role`) If unsure look at the Stack Info/Overview/IAM Role assigned to similar Deploy stacks.
-8. Check the box for acknowledging AWS may create resources.
+7. Check the box for acknowledging AWS may create resources.
-9. Watch the stack update progress.
+8. Watch the stack update progress.
 Hopefully it is successful!

 ### Option 2: Point to the S3 Bucket